julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 This was a **zero-shot prompting**, that contains no examples or demonstrations and directly tells the model to perform a task without additional examples to guide it.

 A: "Palazzo Poggi is a historical building located in Bologna, Italy.
 It was constructed in the mid-16th century and showcases Renaissance architecture.
 Originally built for the Poggi family, it later became the seat of the University of Bologna.
 The palazzo now houses several university museums, including the Museum of Palazzo Poggi, which features collections related to natural history, physics, anatomy, and astronomy.
 The interior is renowned for its elaborate frescoes by prominent artists of the period, such as Pellegrino Tibaldi and Niccolò dell’Abbate.
-Palazzo Poggi is a significant cultural and educational landmark, reflecting Bologna's rich history in art and science. </td>
+Palazzo Poggi is a significant cultural and educational landmark, reflecting Bologna's rich history in art and science." </td>

 <td><a Then I asked the same question, but adding something more specific.